Maya and Early

 Instead, the vet said, “We tried our best.”
 And she heard the secret meaning buried within those words.
-“Early is suffering an internal bleeding.
-He could hold on until now is a miracle.
+“Early is suffering from internal bleeding.
+That he could hold on until now is a miracle.
 I think he’s waiting for you.”

-Maya closed her eyes with a hope when she opens them again this was only a very unpleasant dream.
+Maya closed her eyes with a hope that when she opened them again it would only be a very unpleasant dream.